davidx398/quant-feature-toolkit/README.md

 │ ├── ...
 │
-├── research/ # Testing environment using synthetic data │ ├── test_indicators.py # Verifies indicator output correctness and stability
-│ ├── utils.py # Helper functions for generating test signals
+├── research/ # Testing environment using synthetic data │ ├── test_indicators.py # can test the indicators in the directory on datasets │ ├── utils.py # Helper functions for generating test signals
 │ └── ...
 │